-- 1. The crate, for a puppy, should be large enough for the adult dog to stand up and turn around in.
-One should reduce the crate size for puppies during house training. - 2.
+- 1. The crate should be large enough for the adult dog to stand up and turn around in.
+A laundry room is fine for a Great Dane. - 2.
 The crate should be kept in the kitchen or bedroom.
-You may wish to keep it in the kitchen for the day and move it to your bedroom at night.
+You may wish to keep it in the kitchen during the day and move it to the bedroom at night.
 It should not be left in an isolated area. - 3.
-To start with, put treats, meals, water, and toys in the crate so the pup can go into it on its own.
+To start with, put treats, meals, water and toys in the crate so that the pup can go into it on his own.
 Try to associate the crate with pleasant experiences.
-DO NOT USE THE CRATE AS PUNISHMENT. - 4.
+Do not use the crate as a punishment. - 4.
 Put the pup in the crate for a few minutes with the door closed.
 If the pup misbehaves, discipline it with a loud noise.
-Try for 10 minutes (if the pup is quiet), then let him out.
+Try for 10 minutes (if the pup is quiet), and then let him out.
 After one hour, try again for 30 minutes.
 If the pup is happy for this length of time, he is conditioned to be left alone.
-Never let the pup out of the cage or pay attention to it if it is barking, whining, howling, or doing anything you don't want.
-Make a loud noise, and if he is quiet for 5 seconds, let him out.
-This makes him learn that he cannot get out by making a fuss, and that you reward quiet behavior with attention. - 5.
+Never let the pup out of the cage, or pay attention to it if it is barking, whining, howling, or doing anything you don't want.
+Make a loud noise, and if he is quiet for 5 seconds let him out.
+This makes him learn that he cannot get out b by making a fuss, and that you reward quiet behaviour with attention. - 5.
 You may want to put a blanket over a wire cage to make it seem more like a den.
 Give the pup a chew toy, but something to lie on is optional. - 6.
-Do not put food, water, or a chew toy in the crate while house-training the pup.
+Do not put food, water or a chew toy in the crate while house training the pup.